diagrid-labs/dapr-sb-debug/README.md

 # Dapr Pub/Sub Reliability Tester

-This project is a .NET Dapr application testing message delivery and resilience with Azure Service Bus.
-It acts as both publisher and subscriber, featuring controlled publishing concurrency and configurable deterministic message failures.
+This project is a .NET Dapr application designed to test message delivery and resilience using Azure Service Bus.
+It acts as both a publisher (sending orders) and a subscriber (receiving orders), with features for controlled publishing concurrency and configurable deterministic message failures.

-Messages not successfully processed will be retried by Dapr/Azure Service Bus and may move to a Dead Letter Queue (DLQ).
+Messages not successfully processed by the application will be retried by Dapr and Azure Service Bus, eventually moving to a Dead Letter Queue (DLQ) if retries are exhausted.

+This quickstart is adapted from the official Dapr [pub/sub quickstart for C# SDK](https://github.com/dapr/quickstarts/tree/master/pub_sub/csharp/sdk)

+---

 ## 1. Prerequisites